mentalisttraceur/exec0/README.md

 ##### Future Plans

 Add native Windows support.
 This will require some non-trivial work since `CreateProcess` was designed to take a command-line string parsed into arguments, instead of just an array of arguments, and `WriteFileGather` is asynchronous (sometimes in practice, always in semantics/syntax), so they're not strict drop-in replacements.
-And if I do that, I may also replace `execvp` to a lower-level implementation with a manual `PATH` search and `execve` Anyway, I don't know how soon the Windows support will get done: until then it should work fine with either MinGW or Cygwin, as far as I know.
+And if I do that, I may also replace `execvp` to a lower-level implementation with a manual `PATH` search and `execve`.
+Anyway, I don't know how soon the Windows support will get done: until then it should work fine with either MinGW or Cygwin, as far as I know.